 The UN Children’s Fund said on Wednesday that it recorded the worst malnutrition rate since the start of the Syrian civil war in rebel-held Eastern Ghouta on the outskirts of Damascus.

-“Violence, lack of humanitarian access and sky-rocketing food prices have worsened malnutrition among young children in besieged East Ghouta,” UNICEF said in release.
+“Violence, lack of humanitarian access and sky-rocketing food prices have worsened malnutrition among young children in besieged East Ghouta,” UNICEF said in a release.

 According to the agency, half of nearly 400,000 people trapped in the area are believed to be children.